What is the Tracking ID # used in the file names?

 Industry internships are allowed and approved on a case by case basis, as are other internships at DOE, a DOE national laboratory, or other facility approved by DOE.

 What would happen if, after all costs related to the student's fellowship were paid, there were funds remaining?
 Would the student be given the funds, or would they be returned?

 Yes, conditionally.
 Your chosen university must be able to demonstrate a program or field of study related to nuclear energy and must apply and be approved prior to any transfer of funding.
-For your school to be added to the approved list, it will need to apply to the university Funding Opportunity Announcement on www.neup.gov.
-The process takes about six weeks from when the application is received, so it is important that your university submit this as soon as possible.
-It is preferable that the application on www.neup.gov be submitted from someone at the school that has the authority to agree to the terms of the FOA and who can administer the awards without charge.
+For your school to be added to the approved list, a person designated as a PI at your institution will need to apply to the university Funding Opportunity Announcement DE-FOA-0002265 on

 No. Unfortunately, due to the complications of approving international travel, we cannot support students traveling internationally on our fellowships.

-If an applicant has not completed a full semester of graduate study at the time of submission, then the cumulative undergraduate GPA will be used to determine if the applicant has a 3.5 GPA.
-If the applicant has completed one or more semesters of graduate study (2 semesters maximum), then both the undergraduate and graduate cumulative GPA will be used.
+If an applicant has not completed a full semester of graduate study at the time of submission, the cumulative undergraduate GPA will be used to determine if the applicant has a 3.25 GPA for the undergraduate requirement to apply for the UNLP Fellowship opportunity.
+If the applicant has completed one or more semesters of graduate study (2 semesters maximum), then both the undergraduate (minimun 3.25 GPA) and graduate cumulative GPA (minimum 3.5 GPA) will be used.
 They will not be combined and/or averaged.
-For an applicant to be eligible, they must have a cumulative 3.5 GPA at both the undergraduate and
+For an applicant to be eligible, they must have a cumulative 3.25 GPA at the undergraduate and

 When are reference letters due?
 How should they be submitted?